-ADVANCED PLACEMENT® ENGLISH LANGUAGE AND COMPOSITION III One Credit (Grade Weighted) Recommended prerequisite: Advanced English II
+ADVANCED PLACEMENT® ENGLISH LANGUAGE AND COMPOSITION III

+Recommended prerequisite: Advanced English II

 AP® English Language and Composition engages students in becoming skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts.
 Students also work to become skilled writers who compose for a variety of purposes.
 The course texts are college-level texts with selections written by American and other authors.
 The composition course teaches students to read primary and secondary sources carefully, to synthesize material from these texts in their own compositions, and to cite sources.
 Students become aware of the interactions among a writer's purposes, audience expectations, and subjects, as well as the way generic conventions and the resources of language contribute to effectiveness in writing.
-Students will be required to pay for and take the College Board® Exam in May.
+Students will be required to pay for and take the College Board® required to pay for and take the College Board® Exam in May.

-ONRAMPS ENGLISH III OR IV One Credit (Grade Weighted) Eligibility Required Prerequisite: English I & II
+ONRAMPS ENGLISH III OR IV

+Prerequisite: English I & II